 “I’m Irish, and Irish people don’t tell you a thing; Irish people keep it so bottled up.
 The plan with Irish people is ‘I’ll keep all my emotions right here, and then one day I’ll die.'” – John Mulaney

-The first time I watched Mulaney’s newest routine, I laughed when I heard this because I’m 25% Irish and because he’s 100% correct.
-It doesn’t make sense why people waste so much effort trying to conceal their emotions when it feels so rejuvenating to release them.
-After all, bottling up emotions for an extended period of time is the equivalent of having to wait to pee.
-When you finally have the opportunity to visit the restroom, you literally sprint to relieve your bladder.
-In turn, when you finally give yourself the opportunity to release the emotions you’ve buried, you’ll find that much more than you expected comes out: usually in the form of an outburst.
+The first time I watched Mulaney’s New in Town routine, I laughed when he said this – I’m 25% Irish.
+It doesn’t make sense why people waste time concealing their emotions when it feels rejuvenating to release them.
+After all, bottling up emotions for a long time is the same as having to wait to pee.
+When you finally have the opportunity to go to the restroom, you sprint to relieve your bladder.
+In turn, when you finally release your emotions, much more is released than expected.
+It takes the form of an emotional outburst.

-Over the years I have become better at sharing, but there are still moments when I try to conceal all the hurt, all the anguish and all the pain with a fake smile.
-And let me tell you, it’s so exhausting to try to make it through a day or week with a false expression and a heart ready to burst.
-Last night, instead of allowing myself to verbally process, I waited too long and experienced a spontaneous outburst… in public.
-If you’ve ever cried in public, it’s near the top of the embarrassment chart.
+Over the years I’ve gotten better at sharing, but there are still moments I try to conceal hurt, anguish and pain with a fake smile.
+Let me tell you, it’s exhausting to make it through a day with a heart ready to burst.
+Last night I waited too long and experienced a spontaneous public outburst.
+If you’ve ever cried in public, it’s totally embarrassing.
 When you cry, you’re at your most vulnerable.
-Needless to say I did my best to ensure that very few people witnessed my snot-infested mess.
-Luckily this unplanned outburst happened during my weekly bible study and the woman seated next to me who saw everything was a very good listener.
+Needless to say, I tried to conceal my snot-nosed mess.
+Luckily the unplanned outburst occurred during a bible study, and the woman seated next to me was a very good listener.